platformsh/platformsh-docs/sites/upsun/src/manage-resources/resource-init.md

 When you [restore a backup](/environments/restore.md) using the Console, it is restored to your current environment.

+Containers are restored using the `backup` strategy, meaning:
-Each container already running on your current environment keeps its existing resources.
+- Each container that's already running on the environment sees its resources restored to what they were when the backup was taken.
-Therefore, you don't need to specify a resource initialization strategy.
+- If you deleted a container between the moment you took the backup and the moment you restore it, that container is relaunched using the resources from when the backup was taken.

 {{% note %}}
-You may have deleted containers between the moment you took the backup, and the moment you restore it.</br>
-By default, code is restored as part of the backup.
-Therefore, previously deleted containers are restored using the `backup` strategy, which grants them the same resources they were using when the backup was taken.

 If you don't want to restore previously deleted containers, opt out of restoring the code.
-To do so, when you restore your backup, use the `--no-code` flag.
+To do so, restore the backup using the CLI and use the `--no-code` flag.
 {{% /note %}}

 {{< /codetabs >}}